-ADSelfService Plus' Password Policy Enforcer enables admins to utilize advanced password policy controls like banning weak passwords and keyboard sequences for users' Active Directory (AD) on-premises account, and cloud accounts including Office 365 and G Suite.
+ADSelfService Plus' Password Policy Enforcer enables admins to utilize advanced password policy controls like banning weak passwords and keyboard sequences for users' Active Directory (AD) on-premises account, and cloud accounts including Microsoft 365 (formerly Office 365) and G Suite.
 Moreover, admins can enforce different sets of password policy controls for different users based on their OU and group membership.

 What is the Password Sync Agent?